Sites of the Ancestors

 The evolution of languages is a bit harder to sort out.
 The landscape where this story plays out is mostly desert and sharp mountains.
 It's relatively isolated, even from parts of itself.

 An "original" Amerind language has been speculated, going back several thousand years, perhaps to the time of the Clovis culture.
 Speculation (and some supporting evidence) has said proto-Amerind made its way to the furthest end of Tierra de Fuego and then headed back north again.
 As the carriers of newer and newer versions of that language traveled north, they carried new ideas, new technologies and new religious stories and symbolism with them.
 Uto-Aztecan is speculated to have become a divergent branch of Amerind somewhere on the Pacific coast of Mexico and influenced everyone north from there in the 500s CE.
-There is evidence of regular trade routes being in use from the earliest days of Chaco Canyon in the 600s to the arrival of the Spanish in 1520.
+There is evidence of regular trade routes being in use from the earliest days of settlement in Chaco Canyon in the 600s to the arrival of the Spanish in 1540.

-The language of the Zuni people is considered a complete isolate because researchers can't find a nearby language with referents, going back several thousand years.
+The language of the Zuni people is considered a complete isolate because researchers can't find a nearby language with referents, even going back several thousand years.
 Hopi, considered to be of Uto-Aztecan origin, is comprised of a mix of things as it has been influenced by migrations of the various clans over the last couple thousand years.
 The language of Oraibi is almost unintelligible to the people of Walpi as Walpi has actively absorbed new clans, concepts and words while Oraibi has enforced a strict isolation for several hundred years now.

 Tiwa is possibly a descendant of the language spoken among the pueblos that stretched from Taos to Isleta in the mountains east of the Rio Grande.
 Because of their location against the western edge of the Great Plains, they were profoundly influenced by the people of the Plains tribes.
 The people of Isleta also say they are descended from migrants moving north from Aztec centers while the people of Taos say they came south, from a village in the bottom of a lake in the San Luis Valley.
 However it was, their societies show less influence from the Four Corners/Mesa Verde pueblos and more from the Plains nomads.
+They have clans but no kachinas.

 There is evidence of a migration out of the Four Corners area, through Zuni and into the Acoma and Laguna areas in the late 900s and early 1000s CE.
 Their native language we now call "Western Keres."
 What we now call "Eastern Keres" likely came with migrants who left the Mesa Verde area in the mid-to-late 1200s and made their way to the Pajarito Plateau and the valley of the Jemez River before coming to the Rio Grande and claiming farmland in the river bottom.
-There were also migrant pushes (of other language) southeast from the Four Corners, past Acoma and into the northern Gila Mountains.
+There were also migrant pushes (of unknown language) southeast from the Four Corners, past Acoma and into the northern Gila Mountains.
 They built seperately from previous pueblos in the area and maintained their previous rituals and ceremonies.
-Over a couple generations the differences softened and the communities banded together.
+Over a couple generations the differences softened and some of those communities banded together.

 A friend from Acoma told me she could converse relatively easily in her native Western Keres with people from Laguna, Zia and Santo Domingo.
 But the further people were from Acoma, the more the language diverged and became unintelligible for her.
 The sounds are all similar, they just don't mean the same.
 Each group has also absorbed different new words from the newcomers over the years.